Process management

 - List variables

-Match if the customer selected a particular number of options in a List Option block.
+Match if the end user selected a particular number of options in a List Option block.

 Is Greater Than icon Is Greater Than